Flu season sucks.

 Flu season as a parent of a child with epilepsy and underlying neurological disorders with a potential deadly pandemic thrown in, sucks beyond words.

 Last year, our whole family got the seasonal flu shot.
-This year, we are not.
-Why?
-For starters, the scary accelerants and other assorted shit they put in those things leaves me feeling queasier than when I had that nasty case of gastroenteritis last year (yes, the same season I had a flu shot).
-Besides, it looks like my children already have the flu….which strain will remain unknown as doctors have stopped taking swabs.
+This year, I’m not sure… still weighing the pros and cons.
+Besides, it looks like my children already have the flu—which actual strain it is will remain unknown as doctors have stopped taking swabs.
 Apparently the labs can’t keep up with the cost and time required to test for H1N1 so, they don’t.
 But if it walks like a pig and oinks like a pig, chances are it’s Swine Flu.

 Here’s what I did last year: